adswa/multimatch_gaze/paper.md

 alternative to the existing MultiMatch toolbox.

-The software is available as a github repository [@multimatch] and as a python package via pip.
+The software is available as a github repository [@multimatch] and as the python package multimatch via 'pip install multimatch'.

 # Acknowledgements